jtr13/EDAV/publish_using_r.Rmd

 ## Overview

-This section discusses how we built *edav.info/* and includes references for building sites/books of your own using R.
+This section discusses how we built *edav.info/* and includes references for building sites and books of your own using R.

 ## tl;dr